 Email marketing is not only effective but profitable.
-It delivers an average return-on-investment of $44 for every $1 spent – an astounding 4400% ROI.
 Email marketing is relevant, powerful, and affordable.

 Let’s discuss how your brand can leverage email marketing to its advantage.
 Here are our top tips for building an email marketing strategy that will grow your business in 2019 and beyond:

 The first thing you should do is make sure the list you’re using is correct and up to date, especially if your list is older or acquired from unknown sources.
 If you send emails to addresses that are invalid, they’ll bounce.
 The more bounced emails you have, the lower your sender score will be.
 And a lower sender score will result in your emails being flagged as spam, eventually getting you blacklisted.
 Once you’re marked as spam or blacklisted, all of your email marketing dreams will come to a screeching halt, because your audience will never receive your messages.

 To avoid that, use an email verifying tool to ensure that your list is up to date and correct before launching your campaign.
 Running that check ensures each and every email you send reaches a real person.
 As a result, you’ll increase your deliverability rate and open rate – and your revenue.